Sunday-Okey/Data-Architect-Nanodegree/Projects/Data-Warehouse-Snowflake/README.md

-# Project: Data Warehouse for Reporting & OLAP
+# Project: Data Warehouse for Reporting & OLAP with Snowflake

 In this project, I designed end to end data architecture, built ingestion of data from Yelp and